-- A. If a student has accumulated absences totaling three days or the hourly equivalent.
-At that time, administration will mail a letter to the parent/guardian of the student.
-This notification will also be sent to the Santee Sioux Nation Truancy Officer.
+- A. If a student has accumulated absences totaling three days or the hourly equivalent in a semester.
+At that time, the building administrator or designee will mail a letter to the parent/guardian of the student.
+This notification will also be sent to the appropriate Tribal entities as outlined by tribal law.
 Please note that once three days of absence are recorded, for any reason, letters will be sent home.
-At this point, the Truancy Diversion Program will begin for that student, as an early intervention to facilitate success in attendance.
-The student and parent/guardian will attend a meeting with the truancy officer to sign a contract that will help the student successfully attend school. - B. If a student has accumulated five absences, he or she will be turned over to the Truancy Diversion Program administered by the Santee Sioux Tribe, and a letter will be sent home. - C. If a student has accumulated absences totaling days or the hourly equivalent,
+At this point, the Student Assistance Team(SAT) Process will begin for that student, as an early intervention to facilitate success in attendance.
+The student and parent/guardian will attend a meeting with the SAT Team to develop a plan that will help the student successfully attend school. - B. If a student has accumulated five absences, he or she will be turned over to the appropriate Tribal entities as outlined by tribal law, and a letter will be sent home.
+The SAT Team will review the plan and address any further needs identified. - C. If a student has accumulated absences totaling 10 days or the hourly equivalent, the student will be expected to attend additional sessions to recover lost education time as determined by the building administrator or designee in order to retain credit for classes.